The Tale of Clever Hasan and the Talking Horse: Palestine

 In a Palestinian tale from Birzeit, collected by orientalist Paul E. Kahle with the title Kahlköpfchen und das Wunderpferd ("Little Baldhead and the Magic Horse"), a sultan has two wives, a son by the first and two by the second.
 The first wife's son likes horses, and grooms a foal from the djinni.
 The magic horse warns the boy about any attempts against his life from his stepmother.
 One day, the stepmother feigns being ill and her doctor prescribes that the only cure is the flesh of a green horse - exactly the boy's horse's.
 The boy rides the horse away from his homeland.
 At a distance, the horse gives the boy seven tufts of its mane, and tells him to burn the hairs should ne nieed his help, and departs.
 The boy disguises himself with a she-goat's stomach on his head and answers by the name Kahlköpf ("Baldhead"), or, in the original, Qre’un ("Little Baldy").
 He works as a menial position for another king.
 The king's youngest daughter, while taking a bath, sees Baldhead and proclaims she wants him.
 She joins her sisters in asking their father to set a suitor selection.
 The first marries the son of a pascha; the second the son of a gouverneur, the third the son of a vizier, and the youngest Baldhead.
 One day, the king falls ill and the royal doctor says on the flesh of a gazelle may cure him.
 Baldhead summons the magic horse and asks for a gazelle.
 Later, war breaks out in the kingdom, and Baldhead rides after his brothers-in-law with a lame horse.
 Before he joins the fight, he summons his horse friend and defeats the enemies, hurting his hand in the process.
-Author Inea Bushnaq published a very similar tale from Palestine, titled Seven Magic Hairs, wherein the hero rides his horse far away from home, and assumes a new identity: Qureyoon ("Baldhead").
+Author Inea Bushnaq translated the tale and published it as Seven Magic Hairs, wherein the hero is named Qureyoon ("Baldhead").